 Some crimes can make a person inadmissible to Canada on the grounds of serious criminality.
 These crimes are those committed inside or outside of Canada that, if convicted in Canada, would result in a minimum prison sentence of 10 years or more.

 Criminal rehabilitation is another option to overcome inadmissibility.
+There are two ways to achieve rehabilitation: applying officially or being automatically considered rehabilitated after 10 years since the completion of your sentence.
 If it has been 5 years or more since a person has completed their sentence, they can apply for criminal rehabilitation.
 In this application a person must prove that they have learned from their mistakes and no longer represent a threat to society.
 If a person is inadmissible due to a non-serious crime, they may be eligible to be deemed rehabilitated and have their inadmissibility wiped from their record without having to file and application.

 If you believe that you are criminally inadmissible to Canada, but want to visit or immigrate to the country, then a Canadian immigration lawyer can help you navigate the complicated process of overcoming inadmissibility.
 Take our free assessment to see how the lawyers at Canadim can help you!